-CIS250 Advanced Excel
+CIS250 Advanced Excel 3 credits

-In this course students will learn to use advanced features of Microsoft Excel.
+This is a new course in which students will learn to use advanced features of Microsoft Excel.
 Students will learn the required steps to create appropriate spreadsheets based on various types of data.
 A key focus will be to promote a deeper understanding of how to use the application and become an intermediate to advanced level user.
 Students will learn to organize, calculate, and evaluate quantitative data.
-These important skills are needed today in many fields and are particularly used for business and managerial decision making.
-Tutorials in this course are based on a Windows PC Platform.
+These important skills are needed today for business and managerial decision making.